KT Dunn is a Midwest native who enjoys cooking, baking, and experimenting with new recipes.

-Following is the recipe for this summertime treat along with a pictorial outline of the process in four easy steps.
+Following is the recipe for this summertime treat, along with a photo guide of the process in four easy steps.

 - 4 large nectarines (about 2 pounds), sliced

 - 1 (3 oz.) box peach-flavored gelatin mix

 - 1/4 teaspoon vanilla or almond extract

 - 2 1/2 to 3 tablespoons corn starch

 - Preheat the oven to 425 degrees F.

 - Line a large baking sheet with parchment or nonstick foil.
 It is preferable to use a pan that has sides, so as to catch escaping juices during baking.